ericphanson/Asciicast.jl/docs/src/documenter_usage.md

 ### All supported options in `@cast` Documenter blocks

 * `hide_inputs::Bool=false`.
 Whether or not to hide the `@repl`-style inputs before the animated gif.
-* `allow_errors::Bool=true`.
+* `allow_errors::Bool=false`.
 Whether or not the Documenter build should fail if exceptions are encountered during execution of the `@cast` block.
 * `delay::Float64=0.25`.
 The amount of delay between line executions (to emulate typing time).
 * `loop::Union{Int,Bool}=false`.
 Set to `true` for infinite looping, or an integer to loop a fixed number of times.
 * `height::Int`.
 Heuristically determined by default.
 Set to an integer to specify the number of lines.